 Here you can find your API key.
 If this is your first time visiting, please register first.
 Log in Please register first if this is your first time here.

 This page shows operational data in figures for the past week.
-The data are not yet subject to strict data quality control.
 By hovering over the figures, you can inspect the data in detail.
 Please visit our Data Documentation for more detailed information on the stream names.
-You may download the figures and use them…
+You may download the figures and use them according to our MAQ data license.

 Our data are collected to be used.
 The option ‘BASIC’ allows you to download the most common variables for one or more sites.
 Select the locations, the time range and the variables of your choice.
 The option ‘ADVANCED’ allows for downloading data packages (for example: meteorology, fluxes, soil data, air quality data).
 These data streams…